 Raised in McMillan, Michigan, Beckie’s interest in music started when she was a kid.
 She remembers locking herself in her uncle’s jeep and listening to Three Dog Night on an 8 track as loud as she could.
 She would close her eyes and visualize being on stage with them.
 She was just five years old!
 She would also sit in the living room with her ear up to her dad’s stereo listening to old Willie Nelson and Waylon Jennings records until she could pick out every instrument and sound.
 Her aunt and uncles would go to concerts all the time and bring her back heaps of concert swag.
 Beckie remembers the feeling of wearing a new REO Speedwagon shirt, and jamming out to Tina Turner on her Walkman, all the while dreaming of being backstage with them.

 Since starting B4MediaProduction, she has worked all over the United States as a Monitor Engineer, FOH Engineer, Stage Manager, and Production Manager.
 She is in a position now where she is called weekly asking if she can fill in for others on their tours, as well as for festival work and corporate gigs.
 B4MediaProduction have a mix of systems available from small QSC K systems and JBL Eon systems for the corporate gigs and a D.A.S.
-Aero 8 line array for middle of the road stuff.
-The business is continuously building their inventory and has their sights set on either L-Acoustics or a d&b rig for the next purchase.
+Aero 8 line array for middle-of-the-road stuff.
+The business is continuously building its inventory and has its sights set on either L-Acoustics or a d&b rig for the next purchase.
 Beckie says these are her favorite PA’s to mix on.

 Her advice if you are looking at becoming a FOH or Monitor Engineer is that it helps to know your microphones, DI’s, and mic techniques.
 If becoming a Production Manager is your thing, then communication skills go a long, long way in this job.
 Learning proper ways to communicate with different personalities and learning to actively listen and ask questions is essential.